0x-noad/dkey-demo/README.md

 Now you should be ready to go!

-First thing to do on each page is to run the 'setup' command and input the 'Test' smart contract address.
+First thing to do on each page is to run the 'setup' command and input the 'Test.sol' smart contract address.
+During 'setup' on the Token page (https://0x-noad.github.io/token/token.html), input the 'DividendPayingToken.sol' smart contract address.

 And the rest should be easy enough to follow!
 To simulate trading DKEYs and inputting multiple BIDs, you can load multiple BOB pages and set up each with a different wallet address taken from your local blockchain.